polywrap/documentation/docs/whatis.md

 ### Third-party extensions

-Wrappers can have standard interfaces defined, similar to smart contract standard interfaces (ex.
-ERC-20).
+Wrappers can have standard interfaces defined, similar to smart contract standard interfaces (e.g. ERC-20).
 This allows for 3rd parties to build new client-side modules that can extend application functionalities, without requiring the rebuilds of their app.